 Anemia is a low level of red blood cells in the body.
 It causes fatigue, weakness, and dizziness.
 Widespread inflammation caused by RA affects the body's production of red blood cells, which makes anemia very common among RA patients; as many as 60 percent of them are anemic.
 Studies also show that patients with untreated anemia are more likely to have serious joint damage from RA.

-Rheumatoid lung refers to a group of lung conditions commonly found in RA patients: pleural effusions (fluid in the lungs or chest cavity), pulmonary fibrosis (scarring of the lungs), nodules (lumps of tissue) forming in the lungs, and pulmonary hypertension (high blood pressure in the lungs).
+Rheumatoid lung refers to a group of lung conditions commonly found in RA patients: pleural effusions (fluid in the chest cavity), pulmonary fibrosis (scarring of the lungs), nodules (lumps of tissue) forming in the lungs, and pulmonary hypertension (high blood pressure in the lungs).
 It is not known why RA leads to these problems.
 Symptoms of rheumatoid lung include shortness of breath, chest pain, and persistent cough.

 RA sometimes causes inflammation in and around the heart in addition to the joints.
-Both pericarditis (inflammation of the membrane lining the heart) and myocarditis (inflammation of the heart muscle itself) can lead to congestive heart failure, a serious condition in which the heart cannot adequately pump blood to the rest of the body.
+Both pericarditis (inflammation of the membrane surrounding the heart) and myocarditis (inflammation of the heart muscle itself) can lead to congestive heart failure, a serious condition in which the heart cannot adequately pump blood to the rest of the body.

 As RA inflammation progresses, it begins to destroy the cartilage and bone around the joints.
 This causes deformities and loss of motion.
 In severe cases, the bones may grow together, fusing and immobilizing the joint.
 This damage is permanent and irreversible, except by total joint replacement surgery, which is not possible on all joints.